waimea-igdaikee/300dtd-cadet-planner-website/docs/4-review.md

 Throughout prototyping and development, I've sought end-user feedback to maximise my website's ease of use and predictability.
 When I made design choices, I evaluated these against Nielsen's usability heuristics (UX principles):

 - Consistency and Standards - I've stuck to established conventions, such as positioning the nav bar at the top of the page and using widely understood icons
-- Error prevention - When commiting to an irreversible action, such as deleting a role, a confirmation popup is shown to give users an escape from mis-clicks.
+- Error prevention - When committing to an irreversible action, such as deleting a role, a confirmation popup is shown to give users an escape from mis-clicks.
-- Aesthetic and Minamalist Design - I've made sure that my site's design is simple and displays only the neccesary information, depending on whether the user is a junior or senior rate / officer.
+- Aesthetic and Minamalist Design - I've made sure that my site's design is simple and displays only the necessary information, depending on whether the user is a junior or senior rate / officer.

 ---